reactjs/react.dev/src/content/reference/rules/props-and-state-are-immutable.md

 ```

 ## State {/*state*/}
-`useState` returns an immutable tuple of the state variable and a setter to update that state.
+`useState` returns the state variable and a setter to update that state.

 ```js
 const [stateVariable, setter] = useState(0);